Most people know that most of the best sources of iron are animal products like red meat.

-I only included “whole foods”, so nothing like fortified cereal even though it has quite a bit of iron.
+I only included “whole” plant foods, so nothing like fortified cereal even though it can have quite a bit of iron.

 How Much Iron Do You Need?